globeandmail/chart-tool/tutorials/deploying.md

 ### **Step 5:** Get wkhtmltopdf set up
 Copy the link to the latest stable build of wkhtmltopdf from [this page](http://wkhtmltopdf.org/downloads.html).
 Note: do **not** use `apt-get` — you want the latest version of wkhtmltopdf with patched Qt, and the versions on `apt-get` tend to be out of date.

 On your server, `wget` that link, then untar the file using `tar -xvf`.
-After that, `cd` into the wktmltopdf folder (it might be called "wkhtmltox") and move it to your `bin` folder:
+After that, `cd` into the wktmltopdf folder (it might be called "wkhtmltox") and move the binary to your `bin` folder:
 ```sh
 wget <wkhtmltopdf file address>
 tar -xvf <local path to file>